Bolzano Victory Monument

 The monument was inaugurated on 12 July 1928 by King Victor Emmanuel III and major representatives of the fascist government.

 The inscription, referring to Roman imperial history, was seen as provocative by many within the German-speaking majority in the province of South Tyrol.
 On the day of the inauguration there was a counter-demonstration with 10,000 people in Innsbruck.

-Since its construction, the monument has been a focal point of the tensions between the Italian and German speaking communities in Bolzano and in the whole region; after various attempts to blow it up carried out by South Tyrolean separatist groups in the late 1970s, it has been fenced off to protect it from further defacement.
+Since its construction, the monument has been a focal point of the tensions between the Italian- and German-speaking communities in Bolzano and in the whole region; after various attempts to blow it up carried out by South Tyrolean separatist groups in the late 1970s, it has been fenced off to protect it from further defacement.

-Only in 2014, by a joint decision taken by the Italian Ministry of Culture, the South Tyrolean Provincial Government and the Municipality of Bolzano, the Monument has been reopened to the public along with a permanent exhibition (under the title "BZ '18–'45: one monument, one city, two dictatorships") focussing on the history of the monument, within the context of Fascism and the Nazi occupation.
+Only in 2014, by a joint decision taken by the Italian Ministry of Culture, the South Tyrolean Provincial Government and the Municipality of Bolzano, the Monument has been reopened to the public along with a permanent exhibition (under the title "BZ '18–'45: one monument, one city, two dictatorships") focusing on the history of the monument, within the context of Italian fascism and the Nazi occupation of 1943–45.

 In 2016, the exhibition was granted a special commendation by the Judging Panel of the European Museum of the Year Award which pointed out that "the exhibition reintegrates a controversial monument, which has long served as the focal point of battles over politics, culture, and regional identity.
-The project is a highly courageous and professional initiative to promote humanism, tolerance and democracy."
+The project is a highly courageous and professional initiative to promote humanism, tolerance and democracy".

 Similarly to the Victory Monument, in 2017 also the former Casa del Fascio and its monumental fascist bas-relief have been recontextualized on behalf of the Provincial Administration by adding an illuminated inscription quoting Hannah Arendt.
+Both initiatives combined a historical approach with a touch of irony, aiming to turning difficult heritages into democratic resources.